Bishal44/ML_ex3/README.md

   - Your solutions (also describe failed approaches!)
   - Your results, evaluated on different datasets, parameters, ...
   - An analysis of the results

+  ## New JN Versions
+    - Model trained using LSTM32
+    - Model trained using LSTM64
+    - Model trained using Epoch32
+    - Model trained using Multilayer LSTM32

+  ## Models - the models are saved in folder Model according to the used Hyperparameters